DS-567/AMD-AOHW25_620/Demonstrator/README.md

 - FPGA platform: **Nexys A7-100T**

 ⚠️ **Note:** This design is hardware-dependent and requires custom PCBs.
-The build instructions can still be followed, but the system will not function without them.
+The build instructions can still be followed, but the system will not function without them!

 ---